Table Of Contents

 Let me explain in an example: “Who are the premier league winners?”

 Make it a rule-of-thumb to “kick off” your lists and tables with headings.
+Although you’ll mostly be using H2s and H3s for your snippets if you have questions on writing killer headers check out what is an h1 tag.

 Where to Insert Structured Markup onto Your Pages